zerouwar/Octopus/README.md

 This is a complete unit test.In fact,exporting Excel only needs two steps:

 1. Create a `ConfigReader` instance from XML config file
-2. Call `Octopus.writeOneSheet()` and pass exporting file,configReader,name of sheet and data
+2. Call `Octopus.writeOneSheet()` and pass exporting file,configFactory,name of sheet and data

 Here is exporting excel file